Create a Great Book Appendix: A Guide for Nonfiction Authors

 Where is the appendix located in a book?

-An appendix goes in the back matter, followed by these parts of the book (if included): chronology (if not in the frontmatter), glossary, endnotes, bibliography, index, and biographical note.
+An appendix goes in the back matter, followed by these parts of the book (if included): chronology (if not in the front matter), glossary, notes/references, bibliography, index, and biographical note.

 An appendix might appear online, whether or not it appears in a book.
 In rare cases, e.g., in an edited volume, it might go at the end of a chapter.

-If length and cost is a factor, consider posting supplementary material to your author website, whether or not it appears in your book.
+If length and cost are concerns, consider posting supplementary material to your author website, whether or not it appears in your book.
 You’ll not only save pages and money, you’ll also drive traffic to your site.
 And you can add more related content in the future.

 assorted-books.jpg